 Ken Ungar (11:49):

 Yeah, that’s a great question.
 And I think, uh, what I see cause we, we’ve worked with hundreds of athletes, we’ve represented over 50 of them in terms of helping them develop their brands.
 Not, not from a visualization perspective like you do, but sort of then helping them define who they are and what they stand for. and then having them work like with great agencies like yours to express that in, in digital or, or, in design.
-So in that process, what we’ve seen is there’s two characteristics that I think make, athletes like great business owners and one is discipline, right?
+So in that process, what we’ve seen is there are two characteristics that I think make, athletes like great business owners, and one is discipline, right?
 So you don’t, especially those who are pro athletes, even collegiate athletes.
 But, but when, by the time you get to the pros, you, you, discipline is such an ingrained part of who you are and what you stand for.
-That that aspect makes them great business owners.
-And then the next thing is resilience because it is hard on this, this, you know, that, I know that anyone, anyone who owns a business there are setbacks.
+That aspect makes them great business owners.
+And then the next thing is resilience because it is hard on this, this, you know, that, I know that anyone, anyone who owns a business there is setbacks.
 Like what

 Zach Colman (12:59):

 I call it, the business owner, I call it the business owner depression, because you’ll have one day where you’re, you’re really depressed.
 And then the next that you’re, but you know, you’ll be better tomorrow.
 And then the next day you’re up on your two feet and it kind of goes back and forth, you know?

 Right.
 Exactly.
 So I think that, that the athletes in, in the developed sense of resilience, bounce-back resilience, right?
 You, you know, if you’re a golfer and you hit a bad shot, or if you’re a baseball player and you strike out, you gotta get your head back in the game, right next up at play, you know, next time you get up to the tee box, you have to be ready to perform at your best.
 That resilience makes, makes badly for former athletes, and great business owners.
 So discipline resilience, they got, they got most of it down cold.